jeffxhansen/RubiksCubeRobot/README.md

 * **cameraSensor.py** This handles all of the computer vision and acts as a class inside of the Robot class.
 It uses OpenCV to take pictures, convert to numpy arrays, and perform the calculations for color recognition.
 I treat colors as 3 dimensional vectors, and I use cosine similarity for color classification

-* **maestro.py** This is a Github repo that I imported that is incorporated with the Pololu Maestro Servo controller.
+* **maestro/maestro.py** This is a Github repo that I imported that is incorporated with the Pololu Maestro Servo controller.
 This translates the serial output from the raspberry pi to signals that the servos understand.

 * **main.py** the `run()` function actually runs the robot in this file.
 This file is large and generally just filled with lots of unit tests for different portions of the robot.

-* **ZBLL Files** These files house all of the 400+ algoriths used in the ZZ method to solve the last layer of the Rubik's Cube.
+* **alogorithms/** These files house all of the 400+ algoriths used in the ZZ method to solve the last layer of the Rubik's Cube.
 I used the `imageProcessor.py` class to speed up the process by downloading images from the internet and converting to numeric strings, so the Rubik's cube robot can genearte a hash-map lookup table to find which algorithm will solve the last layer

-* **Misc** Lots of other files used to do unit tests, test out certain aspects of the code, and supllementary files that helped me formulate how to code this Rubik's Cube Robot
+* **quick_scripts/** Lots of other files used to do unit tests, test out certain aspects of the code, and supllementary files that helped me formulate how to code this Rubik's Cube Robot